 The importance of visitation with your child during a CPS investigation- tomorrow's blog post subject

-To learn more about CPS investigations and how to best interact with your child during one, please come back to the blog tomorrow.
+To learn more about CPS investigations and how to best interact with your child during one, please return to the blog tomorrow.
 We will be sharing tips and information on visiting with your child at that time.

-In the meantime, if you have any questions for our attorneys, please contact the Law Office of Bryan Fagan, PLLC.
-We offer free of charge consultations to clients and are always just a phone call away.
+In the meantime, if you have any questions for our attorneys, please get in touch with the Law Office of Bryan Fagan, PLLC.
+We offer free consultations to clients and are always just a phone call away.
 We represent clients across southeast Texas and would be honored to do the same for you and your family.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"